17 February, 2019

 This guide will show you in systematic, reliable and proven ways how to increase app installs via mobile marketing.

-To prevent uninstalls after successful marketing, optimize your app first, ideally with our tool UXCam.
+To prevent uninstalls after successful marketing, optimize your app first, ideally with our solution UXCam.

 Before we can talk about different mobile marketing strategies, we need to answer the question of what mobile marketing is.